The Old Order: Stories of the South: Reception

 Porter was praised for writing with an especially human style.
-In addition to that her stories had a wonderful simplicity to them that also reflected depth in a unique way.
 The Old Order contained many short stories that would win her a Pulitzer Prize for fiction in 1966.
 This collection of stories served to further her fame and increase her popularity.
-These stories really provide a window into life in the American south at the turn of the twentieth century.
+These stories provided a window into life in the American south at the turn of the twentieth century.

 Literary critic Howard Moss in The New York Times Book Review commented: